 Road system standards and maintenance influence the amount and type of access to a given area.
 Use generally increases when road conditions improve and decreases as conditions degrade.
 In the case of the Reserve (except for some drives and farm roads), roads are public and not under the control of NPS standards and maintenance, but rely on WSDOT and county road design and construction standards.
-Some of the roads within the Reserve are now undergoing improvements from WSDOT to improve safety in response to existing need that will result in wider lanes, and impacts to adjacent property.
+Some of the roads within the Reserve are now undergoing improvements from WSDOT that will result in increased traffic, wider lanes, and impacts to adjacent property.
 These are impacts that will occur in all of the alternatives.

-The same situation applies to trails, which may cross NPS-owned properties, but are on a variety of public and private lands.
+The same situation applies to trails, which may cross NPS owned properties, but are on a variety of public and private lands.
 In most cases, proposed parking would be on public streets or in cooperation with an existing organization or land owner.